websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-elements.md

 - The snippet above shows how `clauses` (an array of elements) is used to add a query clause the Element contributes to the Blueprint-driven search.
 In addition to `query`, you can add `additive`, `boost`, `content`, `disabled`, `field`, `name`, `occur`, `parent`, `type`, or `value` properties.
 - A `condition` provides a boolean check.
 If true the provided clauses are included in the search query, if false they are left out.
-- Set `enabled` to false (it's true by default) if <!--Does this do what it sounds like?
-Disable the Element? -->
+- Set `enabled` to false (it's true by default) to disable the Element.
 - Add `postFilterClauses` (as an array of `clause` elements).
 You can add `additive`, `boost`, `content`, `disabled`, `field`, `name`, `occur`, `parent`, `query`, `type`, or `value` properties.

-### Defining the Element `uiConfiguration`
+- Add `rescores` to recalculate the relevance score for results of a query.
+Specify the `query`, `queryWeight`, `rescoreQueryWeight`, `scoreMode`, and `windowSize`.
+See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/filter-search-results.html#rescore) for details.

 The `uiConfiguration` property holds the nested properties `fieldSet` and `field`.

-There are a number of configurations you can add for each field in the UI Configuration:
+There are a number of configuration properties you can add for each field in the UI Configuration:

 - `fieldMappings` <!--not sure what this does -->
 - Enter `helpText` to display help text for the field in the Blueprints UI.